 Scrub dirt off roots well.
 Rinse them clean.
 Slice into rounds, around .5mm thick.

 Preheat oven to 180 degrees celsius.
 Place dandelion rounds on a baking tray and roast for five minutes, keeping an eye on them to ensure they don’t burn.
 They will turn a rich brown colour and smell divine.

 You can grind the roasted roots easily in a grain mill or mortar and pestle.
 Store in an airtight jar until you are ready to use.

-Add 1 Tbsp of ground roots to a small pot.
+Add 1 tbsp of ground roots to a small pot.
 Add 1.5 cups of water and bring to the boil.
-Allow to simmer gently for 3-4 minutes.
+Allow to simmer gently for three to four minutes.
 Pass through a tea-strainer and flavour with honey, spices and milk to taste.
 Enjoy!